cog-isa/htm-rl/README.md

 ## Ideas

 - consider using SP between an input an TM
-  - make separate SPs for states, actions and rewards
+  - only states need SP, as actions and reward are just ints (naive encoding is enough)
   - concat them together
   - it will take care of sparsity
   - maybe smoothes volume differences for a range of diff environments